 - What will students be doing?
 Students will summarize or highlight content then share what they have done.
 Technology tools like Flipgrid, KAMI, Buncee play a key role.

 Before we leave these questions, take a moment to reflect on these questions from a teacher and/or coach perspective.
-Step into their shoes to gain perspective.

 In Their Shoes